Early Admission Pre-Nursing Communication Timeline

 Mid-May

-Confirmation of successful completion of post-admissions requirements
+Confirmation of successful completion of progression standards

-After Spring grades are released, the College of Nursing will individually review each early admissions student for successful completion of the post-admissions requirements.
+After Spring grades are released, the College of Nursing will individually review each early admissions student for successful completion of the progression requirements.
 Students who meet these requirements will have their major updated to Nursing and receive a link to the Virtual Admissions Packet which contains information related to Autumn coursework, compliance requirements and orientation.
 It may take up to 48 hours after a student’s major is changed to be able to enroll in nursing classes.
 If you are not able to enroll, please try again the following day.
 If you still are experiencing challenges enrolling please email con-advising@osu.edu.

 Please understand all decisions are final.